augchan42/augchan42.github.io/_posts/2025-03-27-Getting up to speed with Cosmos and Stargaze.md

 ---
 layout: post
 title: "Getting up to speed with Cosmos and Stargaze"
 author: "Aug"
+date: 2025-03-27 # Assuming a date based on filename, adjust if needed
 header-style: text
 catalog: true
+description: "A developer's guide to deploying a CosmWasm smart contract on the Stargaze testnet, covering environment setup, starsd CLI usage, contract uploading, instantiation, and Rust version considerations."
 tags:
-    - rust / rustc
+  - rust
+  - cosmwasm
   - smart contracts
   - starsd
   - cosmos
   - stargaze
+  - testnet
 ---

 # Deploying a Smart Contract to Stargaze Testnet